tinythings/sysinspect/docs/global_config.rst

     Port of Master's fileserver.
 By default it is set to ``4201``.

+``master.reconnect``

+    Sets reconnection to the master (or not).
+This is a boolean value, which is set to ``true`` by default.

+``master.reconnect.freq``

+    Sets the frequency of reconnection to the master.
+This is a number of times, which is set to ``0`` by default.
+    There are two options:

+        - ``0`` — infinite reconnection attempts
+        - ``n`` — number of reconnection attempts.
+If the number is reached, the minion will stop trying to reconnect.

 ``modules.autosync``

     Modules are always automatically synchronised at Minion boot.
 However, it requires full recalculation of each module's SHA256 checksum and it might take a while, if you have a lot of modules and they are big.
     This value has the following options:

-    - ``full`` - full recalculation of all modules' SHA256 checksums.
+    - ``full`` — full recalculation of all modules' SHA256 checksums.
 This is the default value.

-    - ``fast`` - read cached SHA256 checksums.
+    - ``fast`` — read cached SHA256 checksums.
 If the checksum is not in the cache, it will be calculated and stored in the cache.

-    - ``shallow`` - no recalculation of the modules' SHA256 checksums, only verify if the module file is present.
+    - ``shallow`` — no recalculation of the modules' SHA256 checksums, only verify if the module file is present.
 However, it will not ensure that the module is what is actually expected.
 This is useful for the embedded systems with read-only root filesystem, where the modules are kept in the ``/usr/share/sysinspect/modules`` directory (default).

     By default it is set to ``full``.